Glon8/Pass-Generator-V4/README.md

-# Pass-Generator-V4 (Loading first thing on GitHub)
+# Pass-Generator-V4

+**Pass-Generator-V4** is a simple password generator built with JavaScript and HTML.
-My pass generator on java script and html.
-My first project on GitHub, before I began to learn in college.
+This was my first project published on GitHub, created before I began studying in college.

+## Overview

-Generates random passwords up to 32 characters long.
-User can choose, which symbols include or exclude, and the length of generation.
+The application generates random passwords up to **32 characters long**.

-**Usage:** run HTML file - DONE.
+Users can customize:

+- Password length (up to 32 characters)
+- Which character types to include or exclude

+## Features

+- Random password generation
+- Adjustable password length
+- Customizable symbol inclusion/exclusion
+- Lightweight and easy to use

+## Usage

+1. Download or clone the repository.
+2. Open the HTML file in your browser.
+3. Generate your password.

+Done.